Hunter, Marguerite “Maggie” Lee

 Mrs. Frank R. Hunter

-As an organization, no one thin makes for the sure development of the best that is in a woman as does the United Daughters of the Confederacy, so many of whom are represented in this thriving city, none among them being more worthy of mention than Mrs. Frank.
+As an organization, no one thing makes for the sure development of the best that is in a woman as does the United Daughters of the Confederacy, so many of whom are represented in this thriving city, none among them being more worthy of mention than Mrs. Frank.
 R. Hunter (Marguerite Hunter).

 Mrs. Hunter is the daughter of John L. Hunter and his wife, Mary Dominick, who belong to that large and prominent family of Newberry Dominicks.
 Mary Dominick was the daughter of George Dominick and Peggy Nelson, an Irish lady.